eleute6/CRC_Nutrigenomics_Summer_25/README.md

 - `crcClean.py` consolidates miRNA, RPPA, and copy number data into a single CSV file.
 - `qvae.py` provides a Quantum Variational Autoencoder implementation using PyTorch and PennyLane.

+Input files reside in the `GDC_download/` directory and all sample identifiers are normalized to the `TCGA-XX-YYYY` format.

 To run the QVAE demo with synthetic data:

 ```bash